kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 - IMDb is the primary identifier for portability.
 - All fallbacks (TMDb, title/year, season/episode, artist/track) are secondary.
 - Schema designed for **resilience** (recovery after Kodi crash, portable export/import).
+- Kodi favorites are mapped to media_items via library_movie_id for integration with lists.
+- The main table for media storage is `media_items`, not `library_movie`.